Bitcoin-com/developer.bitcoin.com/src/data/docs/rest/slp.md

 #### URL Parameters

-1.  address `String` required.
+1.  address `string` required.
 Can be in cash, legacy or simpleledger format

 #### Result